 MX Restaurante Bar: Make sure to check out this San Miguel restaurant and bar.
 The décor is sleek and contemporary and the upstairs rooftop bar is one of the best in town.
 The lighting at night is spectacular and the views of the Parroquia are wonderful!!
 A perfect spot for an after dinner drink.
 They have a full menu upstairs as well in the dining room downstairs, including sushi.
 It is located at San Francisco #8, a block from the Jardin.

 1826 Restaurant: This is the main restaurant at the Rosewood Hotel in San Miguel.
 It is a beautiful room with a great farm-to-table menu.
-There is a nice bar across the hall with comfortable seating.
+There is a very attractive bar across the hall, 1826 Tequila Bar, with comfortable seating, plus a large menu of tequila, mezcal and small plates.
+I went for the first time in several years and enjoyed the live music.
 I also love, Luna, the rooftop tapas bar which has amazing views of Centro and the Parroquia.
 This is the place to watch the sunset over the city.

 La Azotea: A sleek restaurant that is perfect for drinks, lunch or dinner overlooking the mountains and nearby churches.
 Sunsets here are excellent.
 It was smaller when it first opened, but it was expanded for more bar/lounge seating.
 It has a great tapas menu with yummy jicama tacos.
 I just went back again for the tacos and also had an excellent grilled octupus or pulpo.
 I always enjoy the experience.
 Umarán 6.